andrekramer/erdna/README.md

 The commit history builds up language features for the example curl commands below and those in the files in the examples directory.
 Full Scheme macros and callcc are not covered (see examples/macros for lisp style macros).
-Supports Promises via Javascript async/await and so can send request the Web (see examples/async).
+Supports Promises via Javascript async/await and so can request the Web (see examples/async).
-Bootstraps a simple object system so that object-orientated programming can be used (examples/objects),
+Bootstraps a simple object system so that object-oriented programming can be used (examples/objects),
-as well as functional, procedural and symbolic programming.
+as well as allowing experimenting with functional, procedural and symbolic programming.
 What if the Web was programmable in a uniform but flexible syntax?

-The v1 code was written in small parts over the summer of 2024 without AI input and is free for non commercial use.
+The v1 code was written in small pieces over the summer of 2024 without AI input and is free for non commercial use.

 To clone: